n1vux/articles/Linux/2022-Nov-Mastodon/Mastodon-notes.md

 Each instance sets it's **own content policy, moderation policy, privacy policy**, open enrollment or invite only, etc., and picks which nodes it trusts to federate with.

-(E.g. [mastodon.radio](https://mastodon.radio) does NOT accept federation with nodes that have too loose a policy registered or fail to enforce their policy, e.g.,  [masthead.social](https://masthead.social), which is nominally for journalists, policy says **NoSpam**, but is actually just unmoderated spam.)
+(E.g. [mastodon.radio](https://mastodon.radio) does NOT accept federation with nodes that have a looser a policy registered, or fail to enforce their stated policy, e.g.,  `masthead.social` which is nominally for journalists, whose policy _says_ **NoSpam**, but is actually just unmoderated spam.
+This isn't censorship, this is decentralized federation providing for policy backbone.)

+Since there's no Algorithm, Favorites ⭐  are like they _used to be_ on Twitter ages ago before they adulterated it with faceless `^`Algorithms`^`: they tell the author you like it (and perhaps them), but doesn't help the post fly further.
+If you want to boost the post, you use the Boost 🔄 button  to relay it to your own Followers (like RT on bluebirdapp).

+Also since there's no Algorithm, **#HashTag** all the things.

 * Tutorial Video <https://youtu.be/mrsiej2dpBY>